Kaiatawhai Whakaora Taonga

 The closest conservation qualifications are offered in Australia – a Bachelor's degree at the University of Canberra and a Master's degree at the University of Melbourne.

-- University of Canberra website - information on the Bachelor of Heritage, Museums and Conservation
+- University of Canberra website - Bachelor of Arts (Culture and Heritage)

-- University of Melbourne website - information on the Master of Cultural Materials Conservation
+- University of Melbourne website - Master of Cultural Materials Conservation

 A tertiary entrance qualification is required to enter further training.
 Useful subjects include English, chemistry, history of arts, history and classical studies, te reo Māori, processing technologies, and painting, sculpture, photography, printmaking combined.